When does the 2026 World Cup start?

 Last updated

 The 2026 World Cup starts on Thursday, June 11, 2026, with the opening match between Mexico and South Africa kicking off at 19:00 UTC in Mexico City.
-This marks the beginning of the first World Cup to be jointly hosted across three nations: the United States, Mexico, and Canada.
+This historic tournament will be the first World Cup hosted across three nations—the United States, Mexico, and Canada—marking a new era for FIFA's flagship competition.

 Frequently asked questions